raksit31667/example-spring-loyalty-infra/README.md

 1. Launch and run Elastic CI Stack for AWS by following the [instructions](https://buildkite.com/docs/tutorials/elastic-ci-stack-aws).
-2. Create IAM role for `arn:aws:iam::<aws-account-id>:role/ExampleSpringLoyaltyInfra` with `AdministratorAccess` policy to perform Cloudformation manually.
+2. Create IAM role for `arn:aws:iam::<aws-account-id>:role/ExampleSpringLoyaltyInfra`
+   with `AdministratorAccess`
+   policy to perform Cloudformation manually.
-3. Add `arn:aws:iam::<aws-account-id>:role/buildkite-Role` to trust relationship.
+3. Add `arn:aws:iam::<aws-account-id>:role/buildkite-Role`
+   and `arn:aws:iam::<aws-account-id>:user/example-spring-loyalty` to trust relationship.
 4. For AWS RDS bastion host, create a EC2 keypair as we will use private key to access AWS RDS DB instance.

 ### Access EKS cluster